crcresearch/Astra/JETSON_ORIN_NANO_SETUP.md

 ```
 Ensure both the camera and the Jetson Orin Nano are on the same network; otherwise the Jetson will not be able to access the camera.
 ### Adafruit Sensor
 We have an Adafruit Feather nRF52840 microcontroller which includes sensors for air temperature, humidity, and light level.
 To connect to this to the Jetson, simply use a USB to USB-C connector.
+The Adafruit ENS160 MOX Gas Sensor is also connected to the microcontroller through pins.
+In the future, these pins and the pinholes on the microcontroller should be soldered together, but currently, follow this setup when connecting the two.
+- Board 3V to sensor VIN (red wire)
+- Board GND to sensor GND (black wire)
+- Board SCL to sensor SCL (yellow wire)
+- Board SDA to sensor SDA (blue wire)

-In the ardino environment, save this code:
+In the ardino environment, save this code with the name **adafruit_with_ens_start_stop_final**:
 ```bash
 /* MODIFIED VERSION
  * Edge Impulse ingestion SDK